Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 The AIM-54 is available in two different versions, the AIM-54A and the AIM-54C.
 The Heatblur Simulations F-14B Tomcat is modelled with both versions as well as modelling the AIM-54A with both mk47 and mk60 rocket motors.
-The two motors on the AIM-54A differing in effective range and the AIM-54C differing from the AIM-54A by having a digital seeker instead of an analog one, increasing its performance.
+The two motors on the AIM-54A differing in effective range while the AIM-54C differs by having a digital seeker instead of an analog one, increasing its performance, as well as an improved, smokeless, mk47 rocket motor.

 The AIM-54 has a range of at least 60 NM against a fighter sized target at high altitudes in pulse doppler STT.
 When using TWS for engagement against multiple targets this drops to about 50 NM.